This page uses javascript to help render elements, if you have problems please enable javascript.

 FEID Award Applicants may request either:

-• Up to a ($5,000) Faculty Additional Employment (FAE) for Summer 2024,
+• Up to a ($5,000) Faculty Additional Employment (FAE) for Summer 2025,

 OR

-• Up to 3 WTUs assigned time for Fall 2024 or Spring 2025
+• Up to 3 WTUs assigned time for Fall 2025 or Spring 2026

 Funding for FEID Collaborators

 If proposing a collaborative project, only one collaborator should complete the application.
 The application should detail how the collaborators will divide the work and compensation on the application budget worksheet.
-Faculty should indicate how the FEID Faculty Additional Employment (FAE) or assigned time during a regular semester will be shared.
+Faculty should indicate how the FEID Faculty Additional Employment.
+(FAE)or assigned time during a regular semester will be shared.
 Equal sharing is not required but all team members must agree on the shared allocations.

 Operating Expenses and Equipment (OE&E)